Amcache ProgramId explained: the 44-character application identity

 Not a hash of the binary#

 Hash (or FileId) is the content hash.
-ProgramId is an application-identity hash, computed from metadata, not from the binary's bytes.
-Two completely different binaries with identical metadata get the same ProgramId; the same binary recompiled with different metadata gets a different ProgramId.
+ProgramId is an application-identity hash, computed from metadata.
+Two completely different binaries with identical metadata share a ProgramId.
+The same binary recompiled with different metadata gets a different ProgramId.

 Not a unique-per-host identifier#